How to connect to the Internet

 Most broadband services are provided by a phone or cable company.
 Contact your local phone or cable service providers to see if broadband is available in your area.

-Note: Your ISP should provide you with instructions on how to connect your computer to their service, as well as support if you have troubleshooting support.
-Some broadband ISP companies will even send a technician to your home and set up Internet service to your computer.
+Your ISP should provide instructions on connecting your modem to their Internet service, and troubleshooting support for connectivity issues.
+Some broadband ISP companies send a technician to your home and set up Internet service to your computer.

 Connect to the Internet using a smartphone